AirtestProject/Poco/doc-release/_sources/source/README.rst.txt

 snapshot
 ''''''''

-Take a screenshot of the current screen and save it to file.
+Take a screenshot of the current screen in base64 encoded string.
+The image format depends on the sdk implementation.
+Take a look at `poco.sdk.interfaces.screen <source/poco.sdk.interfaces.screen.html#poco.sdk.interfaces.screen.ScreenInterface.getScreen>`_
+to dive into sdk implementation details.

 **Note**: ``snapshot``  is not supported in some engine implementation of poco.